-London, 11 March 2015 – UK consumers have developed a tough set of coping mechanisms to deal with a growing volume of irrelevant messages from retailers.
-New findings from the Aimia Institute show seven in ten (69%) Britons are closing down accounts and subscriptions, and ‘unfriending’ companies as a result of poorly targeted communications.
+Minneapolis, April 21, 2015 – American consumers have developed a tough set of coping mechanisms to deal with a growing volume of irrelevant messages from retailers.
+New findings from the Aimia Institute show 7 in 10 Americans are closing down accounts and subscriptions, and ‘unfriending’ companies as a result of poorly targeted communications.

-The research shows how consumer attitudes have hardened over the past three years.
-In 2012 over a third (35%) of people were deleting or only reading the title of text messages and emails from companies1.
-Today they are going one step further, with over half (58%) of individuals opting out of the majority of email communications completely.
+The new research shows how consumer attitudes have hardened over the past three years.
+In 2012 over a third (36%) of respondents were deleting or only reading the title of text messages and emails from companies1.
+Today they are going one step further, with 59% opting out of email from companies.

-This trend of cutting ties may well continue if businesses don’t alter their approach, as three in four (74%) Britons say they receive too many emails from brands, and one fifth (19%) say they can’t handle the current volume.
+This trend of cutting ties may well continue if businesses don’t alter their approach, as 68% of Americans say they receive too many emails from brands, and one sixth (17%) say they can’t handle the current volume.

-These behaviours have given rise to a new type of digitally literate consumer, dubbed the ‘Deletist Consumer’.
-Characterised by their unforgiving attitude to brands, they will pull the plug on receiving communications entirely if they receive irrelevant, impersonal marketing messages.
+These behaviors have given rise to a new type of digitally literate consumer, dubbed the ‘Deletist Consumer’.
+Characterized by their unforgiving attitude to brands, they will pull the plug on receiving communications entirely if they receive irrelevant, impersonal marketing messages.

-However, for brands deemed to get their communications right, over half (52%) of people willingly share their personal details to receive relevant offers.
-Sainsbury’s, eBay and Nationwide were among those identified as getting their digital communications mix right for their customers.
+However, for brands that deemed to get their communications right, over half (56%) of people willingly share their personal details to receive relevant offers.
+Amazon, Verizon and Walmart were among those identified as getting their digital communications mix right for their customers.

-The research from the Aimia Institute shows there is a healthy consumer appetite for well-targeted and relevant marketing messages, with over a third (39%) saying they find personalised emails from companies useful.
-Brands identified by consumers as getting their digital communications right were: Amazon; Sainsbury’s; Nationwide; John Lewis; M&S, Virgin; Lloyds TSB; and eBay.
+The research from the Aimia Institute shows there is a healthy consumer appetite for well-targeted and relevant marketing messages with nearly half (48%) saying they find personalized emails from companies useful.

 Note to editor

-Infographic depicting the behaviours of a ‘Deletist Consumer’ available
+Infographic depicting the behaviors of a ‘Deletist Consumer’ available

 Video content on the ‘Deletist Consumer’ available